ktfleming/rhc/README.md

 ## Introduction

-`rhc` is a command-line tool for storing and quickly dispatching HTTP requests.
-It fits well into a command-line/terminal-centric workflow, and is designed to allow you to select and dispatch a desired request as quickly as possible.
+`rhc` (Rust HTTP Client) is a command-line tool for storing and sending HTTP requests.
+It fits well into a command-line/terminal-centric workflow, and is designed to allow you to select and dispatch a desired request as quickly as possible, while keeping the requests themselves in simple, easily-editable files that can be checked into source control.

 ## Installation